MasuRii/CITUCourseScheduler/README.md

 7.  **Export:** Use the hamburger menus in the course list and timetable sections to:
     * Export course data as `.txt` or to clipboard (tab-separated format for re-import)
     * Export timetable view as high-fidelity PNG or PDF files
+    * Export timetable as iCalendar (.ics) file for calendar applications
 8.  **Customize Theme:** Switch between Light/Dark modes and choose between 'Original'/'Comfort' color palettes.
 The system remembers your palette choices between sessions.

 All your settings, imported courses, and locked courses are automatically saved in your browser's local storage, so you can close the tab and resume later.